gabriel-alves-p/l-atelier-eden/README.md

 Explain why you used certain icons and images on your site

-#### Design Elements

-- list out the type of elements you want to use on your site, this will help you  when choosing a framework and goes hand in hand when doing the wireframes.
-If you did something out of the ordinary, or think something was particularly clever, add a sentence and a screenshot or reference the file the code or css is in.

-> - top menu (desktop navigation)
-> - sidebar menu (mobile navigation)
-> - footer
-> - containers/cards
-> - buttons
-> - text input
-> - textarea inputs
-> - dropdowns
-> - modals/layers
-> - check boxes
-> - switches
-> - accordions
-> - pagination
-> - datepickers
-> - maps
-> - images
-> - tooltips
-> - icons

 #### Animations and Transitions

 - discuss any special animations or transitions you've included